Skip to Content

 The model starts from a single observation: two of Earth’s precession motions rotate in opposite directions.

 These two counter-rotating motions interact in a Fibonacci ratio of 3:13.
-From this starting point, the model derives what is normally calculated separately:
+From this starting point, the model derives the quantities normally calculated separately:

-Everything comes together in the Holistic-Year: a 333,888-year megacycle — and a 3D simulation that visualizes it all in one interactive view.
+Everything comes together in the Earth Fundamental Cycle: a 335,317-year master cycle — and a 3D simulation that visualizes it all in one interactive view.

 Why This Matters